achafi/Basic-Res/Web Dev/Python Framework/Django Pro/Basic Ecom Website/README.md

 Django Website can be found [**here**](https://www.djangoproject.com/)

-This is a Django CRUD blog with all the major features like search, comment and login.
+This is a Django ECOM website.

 This is a very Basic Hello World Project for Django Which has excellent Scalability.